Thunder900b/MONICA/README.md

 # MONICA
-A personal AI assistant with various new feturs
+A personal AI assistant with various new features. that can read your voice and work accordingly.